Taking Care of Your Rolling Mill

 Judy Larson's Taking Care of Your Rolling Mill - , Tools For Wire Jewelry, Tools, taking care of a rolling mill

-I keep all my little terry pieces in a gallon plastic resealable bag.
-Also in the bag is a smaller resealable bag that holds used cloths, as they should only be used once, the dowel, and the polish.
+Inside that bag is a smaller resealable bag for used cloths, which should only be used once, along with the dowel and polish.

-The calibration needed for cleaning is written on the outside of the bag so I don't have to remember it.
-The bag is stored in a basket on the rolling mill stand.
+The calibration setting needed for cleaning is written on the outside of the bag, so I don't have to remember it.

 Pro Tip: I keep a tube of the same polish in a drawer of my jewelry worktable.
 I use it to periodically clean, polish and protect metal tools and mandrels.